30 Health Mistakes You Don't Know You Are Making

 Many people rely on Q-tips for keeping their ears clean, but that's another health faux pas, says Shively.
 "Inserting a Q-tip (or another object) into your ear can actually pack the wax deeper, causing an impaction which can dull your hearing and cause pain," she says.
 Moreover, pushing objects into your ear can cause eardrum perforation.

-The Remedy Rx: Instead of using Q-tips, soften wax with debrox drops (carbamide peroxide) and irrigate your ear with warm, clean water using a bulb syringe.
+The Rx: Instead of using Q-tips, soften wax with debrox drops (carbamide peroxide) and irrigate your ear with warm, clean water using a bulb syringe.

 You're Not Drinking Enough Water Before Reaching For Food

 "People often feel hunger and think they need to eat, when in reality they are actually thirsty and need to drink water," says May.
 "By the time a person feels thirsty, he or she is already dehydrated."
 Drinking water helps flush impurities from the body.
 By helping fill up your stomach, it can decrease overeating and snacking, which can lead to weight loss.
 Being well-hydrated can also prevent headaches, fatigue, kidney stones and constipation.